Online Submissions

 - Reporting Items for Updated Clinical Guidelines: Checklist for the Reporting of Updated Guidelines (CheckUp)

-This type of publication is a systematic critical analysis of literature and data sources on a clinical topic, with a focus on causes, diagnosis, prognosis, therapy or prevention of a condition, and further generation of data to address the research question or hypothesis posed.
-All literature or data sources should undergo systematic selection and screening for inclusion and critical appraisal.
-The search and selection process should be described in the Materials and Methods section.
-The authors of a meta-analysis should describe the specific type of study or analysis, population, intervention, exposure, tests, and results for each publication or data source to ensure that the materials analysed are homogeneous.
-Data sources should be as current as possible.
+This type of publication is a systematic critical analysis of literature and data sources on a clinical topic, with a focus on causes, diagnosis, prognosis, therapy or prevention of a condition, and further data generation in order to address the research question or hypothesis.
+All literature or data sources should be systematically selected, screened for inclusion and evaluated.
+Describe the search and selection process in the Materials and Methods section.
+The authors of a meta-analysis add the specific type of study or analysis, population, intervention, exposure, tests, and results for each publication or data source to ensure that the analysed materials are homogeneous.
+Data sources should be as relevant as possible.
 Ideally, the search should take place within a few months prior to manuscript submission.

 For meta-analyses of randomised controlled studies, the authors are required to provide the PRISMA flowchart and checklist.